-Existing carers transferring to Peterborough City Council attend a shorter version of this training.
+Existing carers transferring to us can attend a shorter version of this training

-A 'Form F assessment' is completed for all potential new foster carers.
+An assessment is completed for all potential new foster carers.
 This includes us undertaking a number of background checks and gathering references.
-It is a very thorough and in-depth process, but your allocated assessing social worker will visit you regularly and support you through your assessment.
+It is a very thorough and in-depth process, but your allocated fostering social worker will visit you regularly and support you through your application.

-For carers transferring in from other agencies, we have a fast track process and you will not required to complete a full Form F.
+For carers transferring in from other agencies, we have a fast track process for this stage.

-A recommendation will then be made by panel regarding your suitability to foster and the age group and number of children you are recommended to care for.
+- A decision will then be made by panel regarding your suitability to foster and the age group and number of children you are approved to care for.